Our Manassas Family Law Attorneys Handle Child Custody Issues

 - Special needs status, if any

-Custody laws favor neither the father nor the mother.
-Generally speaking, courts in Virginia usually determine that it is in the best interests of the child to continue receiving care from both parents.
-The court often looks favorably upon a parent who is likely to support the child in preserving a relationship with the other parent despite personal grievances.
+Custody laws favor neither the father nor the mother, but the court often looks favorably on a parent who is likely to support the child’s relationship with the other parent.

 - Whether the child already established family ties in one location